I have to agree with Tobias here. The medium ain't the message. Apart

 In any case, is the structure of your box-breaking a repetition or a

 resampling?
-A rather individuated experience of breaking boundary, common to
+A rather individuated experience of breaking boundary,

 all Master's students writing theses, perhaps?
 Which would render its